 Project Overview and Purpose

 The proposed "Complete 540" project, also known as the Southeast Extension, would extend the Triangle Expressway from the N.C.
 55 Bypass in Apex to the U.S. 64/U.S. 264 Bypass in Knightdale, completing the 540 Outer Loop around the greater Raleigh area.

 Transportation, social and economic demands and mobility considerations are the basis for additional transportation infrastructure in southeastern Wake County.
 The "Complete 540" project would link the towns of Apex, Cary, Clayton, Garner, Fuquay-Varina, Holly Springs and Raleigh.
-In addition to connecting several towns and cities, the project would also connect major roadways in southern Raleigh and ease congestion on I-440, I-40, N.C.
+In addition to connecting several towns and cities, the project is anticipated to ease congestion on area roadways, including I-440, I-40, N.C.
 42, N.C.
 55 and Ten Ten Road.

 Complete 540 consists of three separate NCDOT projects (R-2721, R-2828, and R-2829) that are combined for the current planning and environmental study.
 Construction will likely be done in phases that correspond to these three individual projects.
 Depending on available funding, each project will likely have different construction time lines.